 Because affordable apartments are designed to help residents who can’t afford an apartment at the normal market rate, they will have an Income Threshold that potential residents must not exceed, in order to qualify.
 This is where the terms “Income-Based”, “Income Restrictions”, and “Low-Income” come from.

 This protects the apartments from being taken advantage of by a high-income earner, just to save a little on their monthly rent.
-Essentially, if you can afford to rent somewhere else, you probably won’t qualify for “affordable housing”.
+Essentially, if you can afford to rent somewhere else, you won’t qualify for “affordable housing”.

 Income may not be the only qualification some of these affordable communities will have.
 Some housing may cater specifically to families, seniors, or the disabled.
 Private housing communities can also still dictate their own requirements, such as a credit check or employment verification.
 Just because a resident has a low income, does not mean they will automatically qualify.